Payment update 25 April 2022 - end of self-isolation payments

 - free school meals

 - a school clothing grant to help buy school clothes

-for their children attending primary and secondary schools.
+for your children attending primary and secondary schools.
 They are not available to children in early years settings.

-Use this form to apply for school grants for children attending primary or secondary school.
+You can use this form to apply for your children attending primary or secondary school.

 Do not use this form to apply for children in nursery or other early years settings.

-Only one form is required per academic year.
+Only one form is required per school year.

 Each award is valid for one school year.
 The award provides

 - each child with one school meal and milk each day they attend school

 - payments to help with meals during school holidays